Reading Ents

 Traversing many:many edges

-The edge method returns either a list of ents for many:many edges:
+For many:many edges, the edge method returns a list of ents on the other end of the multiple edges:

 const tags = await ctx.table("messages").getX(messageId).edge("tags");